Turtle Lodge Trading Post Inc. (TLTP) is an Indigenous owned home-based wholesale/retail company in Clayton, (Almonte) Ontario.

 All our herbal products are either purchased from organic or ethically wildcrafted sources.
 Many are also certified Kosher.
 Whenever possible, we purchase from Indigenous harvesters and suppliers and are always ready to help new Indigenous entrepreneurs.
 Many of our products are locally sourced but, if demand outweighs supply, we sometimes import herbs from trusted sources outside the region.
 Above all else, we pride ourselves on quality and service and have established a solid reputation over the years.

+I'm so deeply honoured to be doing the work I'm doing today.
+Every moment of every day I am fully aware of how blessed I am.
+I truly hope it shows in everything TLTP does for those who support us.
 We’ve met so many amazing people on this path.
 We offer our deep, heartfelt thanks to everyone who has supported us over the years.
 Your encouragement, loyalty and wisdom are greatly appreciated!

 Chi Miigwetch (thank you!)